The Writer's Block

 Bookseller publisher in Las Vegas, Nevada, U.S.

-The Writer's Block is an independent bookseller, publisher, and literacy educator in downtown Las Vegas.
-It is the first independent bookstore in Las Vegas and second in the state of Nevada.
+The Writer's Block is an independent bookseller, literacy educator, and coffee shop in downtown Las Vegas.

 Its bookstore has been recommended several times by publications and authors including Los Angeles Times, Tayari Jones, and Alta Journal.
 In 2024, it was chosen as Best Bookstore for the Las Vegas Weekly Best of Vegas list.

 Original location

 Years before its establishment, 826NYC co-founder Scott Seeley and Drew Cohen came together with plans to found an independent bookstore in downtown Las Vegas.
 Beforehand, Cohen was warned severally that attempts to open an independent bookstore in the area would fail.
 In midst of its creation, entrepreneur Jennifer 8.
 Lee put Seeley and Cohen in touch with Zappos founder Tony Hsieh who, as part of his Downtown Project—a $350-million-dollar initiative to revitalize downtown Las Vegas—helped partially fund the Writer's Block.

 In 2014, the Writer's Block was opened at 509 Fremont Street, a location previously occupied by a tattoo parlor, with former BSSco. store manager and Archway Editions publisher Chris Molnar.